J. M. Rogers

-John Michael Rogers, FBA, FSA (known as Michael; 1935 – 25 December 2022) was a British art historian who was an expert in Islamic art history.
-He was Khalili Professor Emeritus of Islamic Art at SOAS (University of London) from 1991 and a published author, recognised as foremost in his specialisation.
-In his later years, he was Honorary Curator of the World’s largest collection of Islamic art and antiquities in private hands.
+John Michael Rogers, FBA, FSA (1935 – 25 December 2022) was a British art historian who was an expert in Islamic art history.
+He was Khalili Professor Emeritus of Islamic Art at SOAS, University of London from 1991 and a published author.
+In his later years, he was Honorary Curator of the Nasser D. Khalili Collection of Islamic Art.

-Biography
+Life and career

-Rogers studied Politics, Philosophy and Economics (PPE) at Corpus Christi College, Oxford (1958).
-National Service followed - initially in the Royal Artillery and latterly the Intelligence Corps, where he was commissioned and trained as a Russianist.
+Rogers studied Philosophy, Politics and Economics (PPE) at Corpus Christi College, Oxford (1958).
+National Service followed—initially in the Royal Artillery and latterly the Intelligence Corps, where he was commissioned and trained as a Russianist.
 After National Service he continued to briefly serve in the Territorial Army (Reserves), but returned to Academia and a research fellowship in philosophy at Oriel College; he latterly taught philosophy at Pembroke College and Wadham College.
 As his interests shifted from philosophy to Islamic art, he learned Turkish, and earned a PhD on the architectural patronage of Seljuq Anatolia under Samuel Stern and Victor Ménage.